Return to HOMEPAGE

 PROGRAMS THAT BENEFIT PARKS & RECREATIONAL AREAS

 The City offers a number of programs that benefit parks and trails throughout the community.
 From planting trees and beautifying areas to installing benches and playground equipment.
 These programs offer participants an opportunity to give back to their community.
 Two of these programs are described below.

 The first program is the Adopt-A-Park program.
 Individual volunteers or community groups can choose to perform a variety of tasks in one of our parks or recreation areas.
 Those who participate in this program work with Parks staff to adopt an area or park to provide some level of community service to this area.
 For more download an application packet: Adopt-A-Park or Trail application

 Memorial Tree or Bench Program

-The department also works closely with local schools who perform volunteer services for one day or reocurring events in our parks.
-If your school or class is interested in coordinating such an event please contact Dave Perazzo at (707) 257-9234.
+The department also works closely with local schools and service clubs who perform volunteer services for one day or recurring events in our parks.
+We also work closely with local scouts on merit projects.
+If you are a school, service club, or local scout who is interested in coordinating an event or project please contact Dave Perazzo at (707) 257-9529.

-New Tech students Tree Planting 2012 - Click on the link to see their video New Tech Lends a Hand
+New Tech students Tree Planting 2012 - Click on the link to see their video Tech Lends a Hand 2012

 River School Students working at Fantastico -Click on the link to view their website Project Fantastico